If I asked you to rate your satisfaction with your productivity while experiencing unemployment, how would you respond? Satisfied or Dissatisfied?

 - Teaching A Class

 - Opening An Etsy Shop for Your Arts and Crafts

 - Providing A Service To Others Using Your Skill(s)

 These are just a few examples of ventures you can engage in.
 Upon committing to a new project, your focus will not only be one of looking for work but creating work as well.

 You’ll boost your skills, learn new skills, and make good use of your time.
 And, you never know where these projects will lead you.

-You need a healthy balance in your life – even while unemployed.
+You need a healthy balance in your life, while you’re dealing with unemployment.
 So, designate break times.

 Don’t forget to: do this daily.